Coroner

 There are three ways that a death certificate gets signed and attested:

-- The primary treating doctor of the decedent provides the cause of death and then certifies or attests to those cause or causes of death.
+- The primary treating doctor of the decedent provides the cause of death and then attests that cause or causes of death in EDRS.

-- A forensic pathologist assigned to the coroner division reviews the circumstances of the death and either performs an autopsy or reviews pertinent medical records, and provides the cause of death.
-The EDRS record entry is completed by coroner division personnel and then attested to by a deputy coroner investigator.
+- A Coroner’s forensic pathologist reviews the circumstances of the death and either performs an autopsy or reviews medical records and provides the cause of death.
+Coroner personnel then enters the cause of death into EDRS.

 - Unattended deaths.
 (No physician in attendance or during the continued absence of the attending physician.